UniversalDependencies/docs/_v2/ellipsis.md

 ## Problems with the `remnant` analysis

-The [current analysis](http://universaldependencies.org/u/dep/remnant.html) of elliptical constructions using the `remnant` relation does not work well when the second clause contains additional modifiers of the elided predicate.
+The [old analysis](http://universaldependencies.org/docs/u/dep/remnant.html) of elliptical constructions using the `remnant` relation does not work well when the second clause contains additional modifiers of the elided predicate.

 ~~~ sdparse
 They had left the company , many for good .